laz07/laz-vtf-xhair-switcher/README.md

 # Build

-If you want to build the code yourself, make sure you have Python 3.7 installed, clone the repo, cd into it, and type
+If you want to build the code yourself, make sure you have Python 3.7 and pip3 installed, clone the repo, cd into it, and type
 ```pip install -r requirements.txt```

 Then, to generate an .exe output, type